Malandrone/PowerDecode/ReadMe.txt

 [0]-Go back: Go back: returns to the previous menu

 -Manual decode mode
 User can select a set of task to perform on an input script to manually remove obfuscation layers.
-The following options are avaiable:
+The following options are available:
 [1]-Decode full script by regex: regular expression supported by PowerDecode are applied to the input script to remove a single obfuscation layer;
 [2]-Decode full script by IEX overriding: input script is executed in a local environment where Invoke-Expression cmdlet is replaced with Write-Output cmdlet
 [3]-Decode base64: removes base64 encoding